ma-thi-as/Role-Game-Management-System/README.md

 # Rol Game System
-Rol game project with djnago, for the managment of characters and accounts.
-With different levels of user permissions and functions.
+Role game project with django, for the creation and managment of characters and accounts.
+With different levels of user permissions and functions based on role of the user.